-Mounting of image files as virtual drives has largely removed the need for physical disks (along with all the other tech that’s deprecated them – like cloud storage and USB sticks).
+Mounting image files as virtual drives has largely removed the need for physical disks (along with all the other tech that’s deprecated them – like cloud storage and USB sticks).
 One advantage of using disc images is that they are not limited by the space provided by a DVD or CD because they are stored on your computer’s hard drive.
 Aside from that, running images from within an OS is faster and more convenient than from physical disks.

-Besides, mounting a disc image is a super-easy thing.
-The modern versions of Windows comes with built-in capability to mount ISO images.
-Even if you are using macOS, you can easily mount a disc image by simply double-clicking on it.
+Windows 10 comes with built-in capability to mount ISO images.
+Even if you are using macOS, you can easily mount a disc image by simply double-clicking it.
 However, at times you may need to use a third-party software, especially if you are using an older version of Windows.
-Here are our picks for the best ISO mounting software for Windows, Linux, and macOS.
+Here are the best ISO mounting software for Windows, Linux, and macOS.

 Before moving onto the more comprehensive and more complex third-party software, it’s worth noting that all the big platforms have decent ISO mounting functions onboard already.
 Sure, they don’t have the advanced functionality you’ll find in stuff like PowerISO, but if you just want to create a virtual drive to access your ISO images, then they will suffice.